John Roshchin: Primate of the Patriarchal Exarchate in Western Europe (PEWE)

-On 15 October 2018, the Holy Synod of the Russian Orthodox Church appointed him Bishop of Bogorodsk, in charge of the parishes of the Russian Orthodox Church in Italy.

-"On 28 December 2018,the Holy Synod appointed him as the primate of the Western Europe Exarchate, with the title "of Chersonesus and Western Europe", he was also simultaneously appointed as the primate of the diocese of Chersonesus.
+On October 15, 2018, the Holy Synod of the Russian Orthodox Church appointed him Bishop of Bogorodsk, in charge of the parishes of the Russian Orthodox Church in Italy.
+"On December 28, 2018, the Holy Synod appointed him as the primate of the Western Europe Exarchate, with the title "of Chersonesus and Western Europe", he was also simultaneously appointed as the primate of the diocese of Chersonesus.
 He temporarily continue[d] to administer the parishes in Italy."

 "January 3, 2019: Patriarch Kirill elevated him to the dignity of metropolitan at the Kremlin Dormition Cathedral in Moscow, during the Divine Liturgy for the feast of Saint Peter, Metropolitan of Moscow."
 Nestor (Sirotenko) [ru] was the previously the primate of the diocese of Chersonesus, but he was replaced by John (Roshchin) by the Holy Synod on 28 December 2018.

 Metropolitan of Vienna and Budapest

-On 30 May 2019, the Holy Synod of the ROC decided to appoint archbishop Anthony (Sevryuk) of Vienna and Budapest as primate of the PEWE and of the diocese of Chersonesus.
-At the same time, John (Roshchin), who was until then the primate of the PEWE and of the diocese of Chersonesus, was appointed as primate of the ROC diocese of Vienna and Budapest to replace archbishop Anthony.
+On May 30, 2019, the Holy Synod of the ROC decided to appoint archbishop Anthony (Sevryuk) of Vienna and Budapest as primate of the PEWE and of the diocese of Chersonesus.
+At the same time, John (Roshchin), who was until then the primate of the PEWE and of the diocese of Chersonesus, was appointed as primate of the ROC Diocese of Vienna and Diocese of Budapest to replace archbishop Anthony.
 In the same decision, Bishop Ambrose of Neftekamsk was appointed Bishop of Bogorodsk.

 On August 30, 2019, by the decision of the Holy Synod of the ROC, he was released from the administration of the Diocese of Budapest and Hungaria with a change of title to "of Vienna and Austria".

 On March 11, 2020, by the decision of the Holy Synod of the ROC, he was retired with his residence in Moscow.